valsteen/note_effects_vst/README.md

 This VST plugin was made possible thanks to https://github.com/RustAudio/vst-rs

 Just select the channel, pitch and velocity and move the trigger above 50%, and a note will be generated.
+Additionally, you can also generate channel pressure messages which may come handy since bitwig has no device for this either.

 If you can modulate those parameters like here in bitwig with a beat LFO, you can easily generate notes.